sawyerthemiller/the-clean-web/readme.md

 **warnings**

-a. the pandora one is made for 16:9 display - if it looks weird, you will have to modify it, it is not that hard
+a. the pandora one is getting better, now has selector for display ratio to properly position elements on the big screen :)